maarten-pennings/6502/4ram/README.md

 ![6502 timing diagram write](6502timing-write.png)

-- The key observation when ϕ2 is low the 6502 is setting up A0-A15, R/nW _and_ D0-D7.
+- The key observation: when ϕ2 is low the 6502 is setting up A0-A15, R/nW _and_ D0-D7.
-- At least "Write data delay Time" (tWDS, 200ns) after the rising edge of ϕ2, D0-D7 is available.
+- At least "Write Data Delay Time" (tWDS, 200ns) after the rising edge of ϕ2, D0-D7 is available.
 - The 6502 will keep D0-D7 stable until at least "Write Data Hold Time" (tHW, 30ns) after the falling edge of ϕ2.

 > **My conclusion for a write cycle.** The 6502 will put address on A0-A15, 0 on R/nW and data on D0-D7.
 > The memory chip should be enabled (address decoding), and write should be enabled (from R/nW) until ϕ2 falls.
 > Not longer, because soon after that the address lines will change.

-> Gate write enable of the memory chip with R/nW, _and_ with ϕ2.
+> Gate _write enable_ of the memory chip with R/nW, _and_ with ϕ2.

 ### Wiring

-The conclusions for the read and write scenarios leads to this writing schematic:
+The conclusions for the read and write scenarios leads to this schematic.
+Do note that most memory chips have the input signals _ouput enable_ and _write enable_ (and yes, even _chip enable_) low active.

 ![memory read/write wiring](mem-rw-enable.png)

+## Adding RAM

+### Memory map

+### Address decoding

+### Schematic

+### New firmware